pbobbitt/IT-Support-Lab-Series/README.md

 * Used administrative tools to troubleshoot and restore system functionality

-## Skills Demonstrated

-- Active Directory (AD DS) setup and administration
+## Real-World Scenarios Simulated

+- User unable to log in due to account lockout
-- User and group management
+- Incorrect group permissions preventing file access
+- DNS misconfiguration causing network connectivity issues
-- Group Policy (GPO) configuration
+- Group Policy not applying as expected
-- Windows Server environment setup
-- Domain-joined client management
-- Network configuration (DNS, IP addressing)
-- Troubleshooting common IT support issues
-- Virtualization using VirtualBox
+- Domain trust and authentication troubleshooting

 ## Technologies Used